ZEPL/zepl-documentation/docs/zeppelin_integration.md

 <br/>
 ## Login to Apache Zeppelin 0.7.x with ZEPL credentials
 Starting from 0.7.x release Apache Zeppelin has added more multi-user support functionality, so we made it possible to login to Zeppelin with ZEPL credentials in case multiple users use same Zeppelin server.
+For better experience with integration we recommend you to use the latest release of `0.7.x` branch (e.g. `0.7.1`).

 So, first you'll need to modify your `conf/shiro.ini` security configuration file.
 If you don't have this file, you can create it from `ZEPPELIN_HOME/conf/shiro.ini.template`.